Zaiwen/PMRMP/README.md

 PMRMP is implemented based on an ISO standard, which had been finished by business process management team in Wuhan University by 2015.
 1. Chong Wang, Keqing He, Zaiwen Feng and Jian Wang, ISO/IEC 19763-5:2015 Information technology -- Metamodel framework for interoperability (MFI)	-- Part 5: Metamodel for process model registration

-PMRMP is designed by Dr. Zaiwen Feng in Wuhan University and four students most contributed for PMRMP from 2013 to 2017.
+PMRMP is designed and partly implemented by Dr. Zaiwen Feng in Wuhan University and four students most contributed for PMRMP from 2013 to 2017.
 They are Chen Wang, Peidong Ai, Liang Chen and Shenglei Yuan.